arnasta/automation-awx_plugins-itoa/docs/cencora.itoa.ldap_user_lookup.rst

 Synopsis
 --------
-- This lookup returns host information from SCCM server
+- This lookup returns user info from ldap server